Benefits

 Possible mood/cognitive effects (very limited)

-Some animal studies suggest glucuronolactone has independent mild stimulating effects beyond caffeine/taurine combinations.
-Effects unclear; one French 1953 study (often cited) reported mood improvements but methodology questionable by modern standards.
-No rigorous modern human RCTs of isolated glucuronolactone.
+Some animal studies suggest glucuronolactone has mild independent stimulating effects beyond caffeine/taurine combinations.
+Effects are unclear; one frequently cited study reported mood improvements but its methodology is questionable by modern standards.
+There are no rigorous modern human RCTs of isolated glucuronolactone.

 Mechanism of action